slizzle97/epam_race_97/README.md

 - [x] **SPA Implementation (25 points):** The application must be a Single Page Application (SPA) using either React v18+ or Angular v17+.
 All content must be generated using TypeScript with `strict` and `noImplicitAny` settings enabled in `tsconfig.json`, ensuring seamless user experience without page reloads during navigation.

-## 📦 Bundling and Tooling (20 points)
+## 📦 Bundling and Tooling (20 points) - 20

-- [ ] **Use of Webpack or Similar (20 points):** Implement Webpack or another bundling tool to compile the project into a minimal set of files, ideally one HTML file, one JS file, and one CSS file.
+- [x] **Use of Webpack or Similar (20 points):** Implement Webpack or another bundling tool to compile the project into a minimal set of files, ideally one HTML file, one JS file, and one CSS file.
 Ensure that the configuration enforces TypeScript strict type checking.

 ## ✅ Code Quality and Standards (15 points) - 15